 Students who complete the master degree to a high standard can apply for doctoral-level studies.

-Curtin University is committed to providing a world-class learning experience to our students, and we are proud to announce that in the QS World University Rankings by subject 2023 we were the highest-ranked university in Western Australia for architecture and the built environment and in the top 25 universities in the world for the field of Architecture in the University Ranking by Academic Performance (URAP) 2022-23
+Curtin University is committed to providing a world-class learning experience to our students.
+We are proud to announce that in the QS World University Rankings by subject 2023 we were the highest-ranked university in Western Australia for architecture and the built environment and in the top 25 universities in the world for the field of Architecture in the University Ranking by Academic Performance (URAP) 2022-23

 Please refer to the handbook for additional course overview information.

 What jobs can the Architecture lead to?